- 18 Dec 2019

-Scotland’s Gross Domestic Product (GDP) grew by 0.3% in real terms during the third quarter of 2018, following growth of 0.5% in the second quarter of 2018.
-The equivalent growth rate for the UK as a whole during the third quarter was 0.6%.
+Scotland’s Gross Domestic Product (GDP) grew by 0.3% in real terms during the third quarter of 2019, following contraction of -0.2% in the second quarter of 2019.
+The equivalent growth rate for the UK as a whole during the third quarter was 0.3%.

-Compared to the same quarter last year, Scotland's GDP has grown by 1.5%, the same as equivalent UK growth over the same period.
+Compared to the same quarter last year, Scotland's GDP has grown by 0.7%, compared to equivalent UK growth over the same period of 1.0%.

-The largest single contribution to growth this quarter came from the Services sector, particularly Business Services and Finance.
+The largest single contribution to change this quarter came from the Services sector, particularly Business Services and Finance.

 If you have any enquiries relating to Economy Statistics then please contact us at:

 Office of the Chief Economic Advisor

 We welcome comments on both the format and content of the website and descriptions of any problems you encounter.

 You may also contact the Statistician Group Enquiries for general information.